castorini/daam/README.md

 ```
 Your current working directory will now contain the generated image as `output.png` and a DAAM map for every word, as well as some auxiliary data.
 You can see more options for `daam` by running `daam -h`.
+To use Stable Diffusion XL as the backend, run `daam --model xl-base-1.0 "Dog jumping"`.

 ### Using DAAM as a Library